myevolve/PrimoGPT/README.md

 - **Training period:** April 1, 2022, to July 31, 2024
 - **Testing period:** August 1, 2024, to February 28, 2025

-The PrimoGPT model was trained on a separate dataset (GOOGL, META, AMD, TSLA) to ensure generalizability.
+The PrimoGPT model was trained on a separate dataset (AMD, GOOGL, IBM, META, TSLA) to ensure generalizability.

 ## Results Comparison